 Turn the hierarchy upside down the day before Labor Day weekend by having management cook for the employees.
 A barbecue is a great way to let everyone relax, and flipping burgers or hot dogs over a grill is low-key and delicious.

 4. Treat them to a meal.

 Whether you’re ordering food for the office or footing the bill for a team trip down the street, offering free meals is a celebratory gesture that will save your employees on cash and fill their tummies with happiness.

 Invite everyone to bring a dish and set aside a chunk of time during the day when the entire team is welcome to eat, relax, and socialize.

 If your budget allows it, you can give mini bonuses to top employees or, share the love between everyone, the entire staff.
 Bonuses don’t have to be expensive – you can give mini gift cards to Starbucks or offer an extra paid vacation day.

 If you’d like to give back to your team, come up with fun awards, such as Hardest Worker, Most Company Spirit, Best Team Player, etc. Ask employees to cast their votes and announce the winners on the Friday preceding the weekend.
 You can thank the winners with a mini bonus, a printed certificate, or a small trophy!

 8. Host a picnic.

 If you’ve got the green space near your office, use it to your advantage.
 Have a company outing and spend the afternoon relaxing on the grass and picnic-ing.
 Make sure to pack food and beverages the whole company will enjoy, as well as games and activities.

-9. Throw an all-white party.
+9. Throw a themed party.